 Brain-Eating Amoeba Found in Texas City's Water Supply

-Just about 30,000 residents in southeast Texas are required to boil up their water before using it.
+About 30,000 residents in southeast Texas must boil their water before using it.
 This comes following a 6-year-old boy who died recently in the wake of getting an uncommon, brain-eating amoeba from the local water supply.

 It is a freshwater parasite that is found all over the world.
-Scientifically called Naegleria, and it is lethal, with a death rate higher than 97 percent.
-Its most recent casualty is Josiah McIntyre, only south of Houston.
+Scientifically called Naegleria, it is lethal, with a death rate higher than 97 percent.
+Its most recent casualty is Josiah McIntyre, who is only south of Houston.

 Maria Castillo says her child probably got the amoeba from a local splash pad or the garden hose at their home in Lake Jackson.
 An unexpected surge of side effects that began with a migraine at home ended with brain seizures and strokes in the hospital.